 BMW Airhead Motorcycles:

 As far as I know, BMW NEVER FIXED THIS PROBLEM!
-If you purchase a new starter relay from BMW for a /5, and open it up, PLEASE do let me know if it was factory modified..or not ....and please take closeup photos, numbers and internals.
+If you purchase a new starter relay from BMW for a /5, and open it up, PLEASE do let me know if it was factory modified ....or not ....and please send me closeup photos of the outside and the innards.

 The article below includes a fair amount of additional information from me that was never put in the above articles.

 The /5 starter relay problem